dizcza/hashcat-wpa-server/README.md

 ## User wordlists

 Hashcat-wpa-server app is shipped with the default Top-xxx-probable [wordlists](https://github.com/berzerk0/Probable-Wordlists).
 If you want to make use of your custom wordlists, place them in the `~/.hashcat/wpa-server/wordlists` folder (create one).

+## Troubleshooting

+* If you get an error like "sql cannot write a database to readonly file", fix file permissions with the following command: `sudo chown -R $USER:$USER ~/.hashcat/wpa-server/`